kamranbekirovyz/versionarte/README.md

 }
 ```

+- `android`: This is a top-level property representing the Android platform.
+All the configuration properties for Android are nested within this property.

+- `minimum`: This property specifies the minimum required version of the Android app.
+The number property represents the version code and name property represents the version name.

+- `latest`: This property specifies the latest version of the Android app.
+The number property represents the version code and name property represents the version name.

+- `availability`: This property specifies whether the app is currently available or not.
+The available property is a boolean value that indicates availability.
+If available is `false`, then the `message` and `details` properties provide a message and details about the unavailability.

+- `changelog`: This property specifies the changelog for the Android app.
+It contains two sub-properties, en and es, which represent the changelog in English and Spanish languages, respectively.
+Each sub-property contains an array of strings representing the individual changes made in the corresponding version of the app.

+- `ios`: This property is similar to the android property, but it contains the configuration properties for the iOS platform instead of Android.
+All the properties in the android property are also present in the ios property with the same structure and meaning.

 ## 👀 Before usage: terminology

 ### StoreVersioning
 A model that represents the JSON structure mentioned above.
 It contains versioning details of the app, such as the latest version number, minimum version number, changelog, and so on.

+### LocalVersioning
+A model that contains versioning details of the currently running app.
+It has three fields: `androidVersion` for the current version number of the running Android app, `iosVersion` for the current version number of the running iOS app, and `platformVersion` for the version number of the current platform.
+The platformVersion property is a getter that returns the version number depending on the target platform of the app.

 ### VersionarteProvider
 A delegate that fetches an instance of `StoreVersioning`.
 You can implement it to create other sources of `VersionarteProvider`s such as Firestore, GraphQL, and so on.